Andreev non-Hermitian Hamiltonian for open Josephson junctions from Green's functions: Summary and Conclusions

 Within our approach we derived the Andreev NH Hamiltonian from the singular part of the barrier GF that depends also on the weight matrix, accounting for the quasiparticles weights in standard Landau theories.
 This matrix does not contribute to the Josephson current in the closed JJ limit.
 The result has been proved here to hold also for an open JJ, so that only the quasi-energies are required to describe the current.
 Considering that the NH Hamiltonian and the weight matrix do not commute in general, it would be interesting to consider their interplay within an analysis of the the quasi-ABS dynamics.

 Finally, we observe that this technique combines the advantage of an NH formalism with that of working with a reduced (barrier) GF, enabling the generalization of our approach to large-size or more complex barriers.
-In particular, given the heuristics developed through our analysis, we envision its usage in interacting systems.
+In particular, given the heuristics developed through our analysis, we envision its usage in systems comprising magnetic fields and spin-orbit interactions \cite{Zazunov2009, Yokoyama2014, Campagnano_2015, Minutillo2018, Maiellaro2024, Guarcello2024} and in interacting systems \cite{Rozhkov1999, Sellier2005, Cuevas2001}.
 The approximation is expected to work for spectrally isolated levels and does not require the computation of the exact GF function but only of its singular part, whose computation might prove easier in some situations.